 What Should You Not Plant Next to Carrots?

-When planting carrots with other neighbors, be mindful that some plants can harm it if planted nearby.
+Be mindful that some plants can harm them if grown nearby.
 Be sure to plan your garden carefully if you want to grow these in the same season.

 - Potatoes compete for both space and nutrients, stunting both plants.